Johanna Porter, Toddler Lead Directress

 “Children really are the future, and I think it is so important to educate on peace,” she said.
 “It also brings such a calming, kind feel to a classroom and really builds a strong community.”

-Miss Brittany also enjoys traveling, reading, yoga and the beach.
+Miss Brittany, who works with Miss Kate’s Primary classroom, also enjoys traveling, reading, yoga and the beach.

 Nancy Hatton, Lead Directress

 Mrs. Nancy’s hometown of Beech Grove, Indianapolis is where she first heard about the Montessori approach to education.
 While reading the Indianapolis Monthly she discovered a Montessori school nearby.
 This was the school her children first attended and marked the beginning of her personal Montessori journey.